AdamStankovich/KeruptBot/README.md

 # OsuMapBot
-IRC bot for osu! created with the intention of grabbing beatmaps from different players profiles when prompted from
+IRC bot for osu! created with the intention of grabbing beatmaps from different players profiles when prompted from users in bancho.